vmkhot/useful-scripts/Linux Commands Cheat Sheet.md

 **Grep, awk** and **sed** are the champions of file editing from the command line.
 They each have lots of options - I've only included here what I've use commonly.

 **Regular Expressions** ([regex](https://tldp.org/LDP/abs/html/x17129.html)) are a way to describe a pattern.
 Worth learning for quick changes.
 They are compatible across multiple scripting languages like python and perl as well.
 Google for more info and how to use these.
+You can test out your regex patterns here: [Regex101](https://regex101.com/)

 #### Grep - Pattern find